Sunscreen-tech/compiler_benchmarks/README.md

 # FHE Compiler Benchmarks
 Benchmarks for various FHE compilers and instruction for running them.
+This guide supposes you're using AWS Linux, but these instructions can be modified for other distributions as well.

 # Prereqs
 ## Submodules